 The Caners continued to own and live at 63 Marlborough until the mid-1970s.

 On October 4, 1977, 63 Marlborough was acquired from George Colket Caner by Donald R. Stanton and his wife, and Jeanne D. Stanton.

-63 Marlborough remained a single-family dwelling in 2015.
+63 Marlborough continued to be assessed as a single-family dwelling in 2020.